jfparadis/proposal-frozen-realms/refactor-spec-approach.md

 ### ModuleInitialization

-We separate into a separate ***ModuleInitialization*** object the bookkeeping needed to guide module instantiation, linking, initialization, etc. Thus, once the initialization process completes, this bookkeeping state is no longer present.
+We separate into a distinct ***ModuleInitialization*** object the bookkeeping needed to guide module instantiation, linking, initialization, etc. Thus, once the initialization process completes, this bookkeeping state is no longer present.
 This helps us reason about post-initialization state separately.

 A ***ModuleInitialization*** has the slots
   * [[ModuleInstance]] : the ModuleInstance being initialized